 - Straining to urinate or defecate in the litter box

-- Having bowl movement accidents outside of the litter box
+- Having bowel movement accidents outside of the litter box

 - Taking longer to defecate in the litter box or making multiple trips to the litter box

-- Reduced amount or lack of feces in the litter box for several days
+- Reduced amounts of cat poop or lack of feces in the litter box for several days

 - Crying out in pain while defecating

-- Having fecal matter stuck to the fur on the rear end
+- Having fecal matter stuck to their fur on their rear end

 - Meowing more near the litter box